katejarne/Kernel_Max_mean_discrepancy_EEG_Age/README.md

 `BR_ind_channels.py`
 `KRR_ind_channels.py` for a kernelized version

-Note: II) and III) implement a leave-one-site-out cross-validation strategy to estimate the best model
+Note: II) and III) implement a cross-validation strategy to estimate the best model.
+Code respects group structure for CV.

 IV) To plot the results, use the following files in the folder Generate_plots with its readme.txt document